-After graduating as valedictorian from Hinkson Christian Academy in Moscow, he moved back to Indiana to attend Huntington University, where he majored in Theater Performance.
+After graduating as valedictorian from Hinkson Christian Academy in Moscow (a real school), he moved back to Indiana to attend Huntington University, where he majored in Theater Performance.
 He was named the Division III Alternate for the KCACTF Irene Ryan, having been nominated 4 times in 2 years.
 He was also the lead in an ambitious 45-minute student film, Nero Bloom: Private Eye, which won Best Student Feature 2009 at the Cinema City International Film Festival in Los Angeles, CA. And, when he graduated summa cum laude in 2011, he received the 2011 Huntington University Theater Award.

 He has been acting professionally since 2008.
 After undergrad, he spent the next 5 years of his life as a wandering minstrel, performing with companies across the Midwest and West Coast such as The Barn Theater, Oregon Cabaret Theater, Blue Gate Musicals, Weathervane Playhouse, Timber Lake Playhouse, Maples Repertory, and The Great American Melodrama.
 Some favorite roles include the Dentist in Little Shop of Horrors, Miles Gloriosus in A Funny Thing Happened on the Way to the Forum, and Richard Hannay in The 39 Steps.
 He also played Brian in the feature film, A Haunting in Cawdor.